molgenis/molgenis-service-armadillo/docs/pages/quick_start.md

 library(DSMolgenisArmadillo)
 ```

-With these libraries, you can now login to armadillo and see the data that is available to you:
+With these libraries, you can now login to armadillo:
 ```R
 url <- "https://armadillo-demo.molgenis.net/"
 token <- armadillo.get_token(url)